Dannsair irish music

 Martin Hayes & Dennis Cahill - - - - - - - Alasdair Fraser & Natalie Hass

 Russ and Leah spent the afternoon with Martin Hayes, Dennis Cahill, Alasdair Fraser and Bruce Molsky.
-The 2 hour question and answer session with music was part of UCSB's Ethnomusicology seminars.
-A fascinating, random run through various tunes (some of which will be on our upcoming CD) played in entirely different styles.
-We had a conversation and demonstration of regional differences in tunes like Rakish Paddy (Martin's East Clare introspective version vs Altan's Donegal 100 mph version), Flowers of Edinburgh (Alasdair Fraser's gorgeous west Scotland style vs Bruce Molsky's Appalachain barn dance version with completely different timing and form, featuring a notably stretched-out melody).
+The 2 hour question and answer session with music was part of UCSB's Ethnomusicology seminars.We had a conversation and demonstration of regional differences in tunes like Rakish Paddy (Martin's East Clare introspective version vs Altan's Donegal 100 mph version), Flowers of Edinburgh (Alasdair Fraser's gorgeous west Scotland style vs Bruce Molsky's Appalachain barn dance version which has completely different timing and form, and features a notably stretched-out melody).

-Alasdair Fraser demonstrated how he bowed according to what the dancers were doing.
+Alasdair Fraser demonstrated how he bowed the violin according to what the dancers were doing.
 He likened all his bowing styles to the various dances.
 While demonstrating a Strathspey two different ways (the long walking dance steps of one region vs the oingie-boingie hopping style of another region) he actually did the steps right in front of us.
 Martin said he would never think of Alasdair the same way again after watching him dance.

 Named after the Celtic region of Spain just north of Portugal, Galicia is home to a number of famous musicians, Julio Iglesias (the singer) and Carlos Nunez (the Celtic piper) being two of them.
+Kristen and I got to perform with Carlos Nunez and The Chieftains on their last swing through Santa Barbara at the Arlington Theater.
+I was inspired to write a melody reminiscent of Carlos' piping tunes, which became the tune that starts and ends the CD.

 Some of the other other sets on the CD include: